Premier’s Awards for Indigenous Youth Excellence in Sport

 - Sport Achievements — Pursuing and achieving sport performances leading towards podium placements at provincial, national and international competitions

-- Leadership Qualities — Demonstrating the qualities of leadership, coachability, strong work ethic, and the characteristics of fair play both on and off the field of play, as well as demonstrating a commitment to a healthy lifestyle and to their sport/community through volunteer activities
+- Leadership Qualities — Demonstrating the qualities of leadership, coachability, strong work ethic, and the characteristics of fair play both on and off the field of play

 - Education — Demonstrating a commitment to academic studies and continued education